joecrase/MATH435_Spring2020/README.md

 I go through the old version of the lecture notes, and open them in v1.3.1.
 I then go through instruction by instruction and test if they still work.
 If a problem occurs, I research what changes need to be made to get it working the way it originally was.
 I also have v0.6 of Julia to run the old commands as well.

 ### Current Progress
-- [ ] section 1.1 : Mathematical Preliminaries and Error Analysis
+- [ ] Section 1.1 : Mathematical Preliminaries and Error Analysis
-- [x] section 1.2 : Roundoff Errors
+- [x] Section 1.2 : Roundoff Errors
-- [x] section 2.0 : Solving Nonlinear Equations
+- [x] Section 2.0 : Solving Nonlinear Equations
+- [ ] Section 2.1 : Bisection Method

 ## List of Updates to old (non-working) functions
 ### Old function -> Updated function